chriswhatley/cleaning-excellence-awards/source/_awards/lifetime-achievement.md

 ---
 title: Lifetime achievement award
 criteria:
-sponsor: southalls
+sponsor:
 icon: education
-description: This prestigious award, sponsored by Southalls, and chosen by our judging panel of key industry bodies and figure heads, will be awarded to an outstanding individual who has made a tremendous contribution to their industry (fire, security, health & safety) during their lifetime.
+supressNominationLink: TRUE
 ---
+This prestigious award, sponsored by **********, and chosen by our judging panel of key industry bodies and figure heads, will be awarded to an outstanding individual who has made a tremendous contribution to their industry (fire and/or security) during their lifetime.